 - Business equipment spending rose moderately in the first half of 2018, a slower pace than in 2017.

 New orders of capital goods (excluding aircraft) remained slightly above shipments, suggesting some momentum over the near term.

-- Housing indicators generally point to continued gradual improvement in this sector.
-Tight housing supply and a strong labor market have the potential to provide continuing support to the housing sector, even with higher mortgage interest rates.
+- Housing activity indicators moderated somewhat in June.
+However, tight housing supply and a strong labor market have the potential to provide support to the housing sector, even with higher mortgage interest rates.

-- Core PCE inflation continued to run at a level roughly consistent with the FOMC’s longer-run objective, but near-term momentum has firmed.
+- Core PCE inflation continued to run at a level roughly consistent with the FOMC’s longer-run objective.

-- U.S. equity indices declined over the past month, and volatility remained elevated.
-The nominal 10-year Treasury yield was little changed over the past month.
+- U.S. equity indices rose moderately over the past month, and volatility fell further.
+The nominal 10-year Treasury yield fluctuated within a narrow range.
 The broad trade-weighted dollar index increased slightly.
 Non-energy commodity prices remained below their levels of the first half of the year.

 We post accompanying data for the charts, if permitted, with the intent to expand the series to the fullest extent possible.

 Read more about the launch of the series: Just Released: U.S. Economy in a Snapshot